vishvAsa/AgamaH_vaiShNavaH/rAmAnuja-sampradAyaH/tattvam/yAmunaH/Agama-prAmANyam_en.md

 NOTES
 1\.
 To Yamuna, God's omniscience consists in this unlimited percipience, so that, as he will argue below (§ 109), the validity of Pancarātra does not rest only on Scripture, but also on Perception.
 2\.
-In the purva paksa the principal opponents introduced are what one may already call smärta brahmins, and among them especially the orthodox followers of Mimāmsi.
+In the purva paksa the principal opponents introduced are what one may already call smārta brahmins, and among them especially the orthodox followers of Mimāmsi.
 Vedanta opposition will be discussed.
 No
 3\. fabda, and its synonyms, have been translated variously as Verbal Testimony, Verbal Evidence in general, or Scripture in particular, depending on the context.
-4\. prämäna has generally been rendered with "means of knowledge," sometimes with "criterion."
+4\. prāmāna has generally been rendered with "means of knowledge," sometimes with "criterion."
 5\. jagati or toke: "in the world of experience, in common experience."